SimioLLC/BeepStep/README.md

 # BeepStep
-Simplest of all user-defined steps; it just beeps!
+Simplest of all Simio user-defined steps; it just beeps!